 7 min read · Cost

-Why HOA siding planning is different
+Why HOA siding planning is a different discipline

-Integration with the reserve study
+Integrating with the reserve study

-Sequencing across multi-building properties
+Sequencing across a multi-building property

-Funding mechanisms beyond reserves
+Funding mechanisms beyond the reserve account

-How to evaluate contractors for HOA work
+Evaluating contractors for HOA-scale work

 HOA siding reserve planning — sequencing options